LD4P/arm/modeling_recommendations/custodial_history.md

 > - **Label**: Depositor
 > - **URI**: http://example.org/DepositorActivity
 > - **SubclassOf**: http://example.org/Activity
-> - **Definition**: The act of placing an item into the custody of another person, family, or organization.
+> - **Definition**: The act of placing a resource into the custody of another person, family, or organization.

 **ex:DestructionActivity**
 > - **Label**: Destroyer
 > - **URI**: http://example.org/DestructionActivity
 > - **SubclassOf**: http://example.org/Activity
-> - **Definition**: The act of permanently destroying an Item.
+> - **Definition**: The act of permanently destroying a resource.

 **ex:DiscarderActivity**
 > - **Label**: Discarder
 > - **URI**: http://example.org/ex:DiscarderActivity
 > - **SubclassOf**: http://example.org/Activity
-> - **Definition**: The act of permanently removing an item or part of an item from a collection for disposal.
+> - **Definition**: The act of permanently removing a resource or part of a resource from a collection for disposal.

 **ex:DisputantActivity**
 > - **Label**: Disputant